A flexible way to handle async errors in SwiftUI

 }

-To create a more flexible and robust setup, let’s first come up with a way to have a single alert that can be used within the entire app, then find a way to trigger that alert in a single way.
+To create a more flexible and robust setup, let’s come up with a way to have a single alert that can be used within the entire app, then find a way to trigger that alert in a single way.

 Setting up the alert

-Although we’ll only use alerts in this post, let’s create an observable class that can be used to manage any presentable content, such as alerts, full-screen covers, sheets etc:
+Although we’ll only use alerts in this post, let’s create an observable class that can be used to manage any presentable content, such as alerts, full-screen covers, sheets, etc.:

 open class PresentationContext<Content>: ObservableObject {